joke325/Pyrop/README.md

 ## Installation

-1. Download and install the [RNP OpenPGP library](https://github.com/rnpgp/rnp).
+1. Download, build and install shared version of the [RNP OpenPGP library](https://github.com/rnpgp/rnp).

 2. Install this wrapper: